In the spring of 2015, I backpacked 400 miles through the Grand Canyon over the course of 36 days.

 Can I get mine in Red?

-In April of 2021 the fabric is offered in a choice of 6 colors.
-These are blue, purple, red, teal, black, and original green.
-If the color you want is out of stock, they will make your pack “to order” for a $15 dollar fee, which provides a nice opportunity for dialing in all of your customizations.
+In 2023 the fabric is offered in a choice of 9 colors.
+These are red, orange, blue, grey, teal, royal blue, purple, black, and original green.
+If the color you want is out of stock, they will make your pack “to order” for a $15 dollar fee, which provides a nice opportunity for dialing in all of your optimizations.

 Does a bear canister fit in the ULA Catalyst?